verdaccio/verdaccio/CONTRIBUTING.md

 Go to `/packages/ui-component` and run `pnpm watch` to enable _babel_ in watch mode, every change on the components will be hot reloaded in combination with the `pnpm start` command.

-Any change on the server packages, must be build independently (server do not has hot reload, `pnpm start` should be triggered again).
+Any change on the server packages, must be build independently (server does not have hot reload, `pnpm start` should be triggered again).

 Any interaction with the server should be done through the port `8000` eg: `npm login --registry http://localhost:8000` .